bartificer/programming-by-stealth/docs/pbs6.md

 We have now learned enough HTML to encode basic page content, marking things as headings, paragraphs, lists, etc..
 We have completely ignored the look of our pages so far – relying on our browsers’ default styles.
 The default styles, it’s fair to say, are pretty darn ugly, which is why almost every page on the web has at least some basic styling applied to override these defaults.

 In the bad old days, HTML pages were styled by adding attributes directly into the HTML tags.
-This was very time-consuming, and it greatly reduced the re-usability of the HTML markup.
+This was very time-consuming, and it greatly reduced the reusability of the HTML markup.
 Those attributes still exist in the HTML spec, but we have completely ignored them, and will continue to do so for the entire series.
 This is not the bad old days, so we now have access to a much better solution – _Cascading Style Sheets_, or CSS.

-# Matching Podcast Episode 420
+## Matching Podcast Episode 420

 Listen Along: Chit Chat Across the Pond Episode 420